5 Security Vulnerabilities of Cryptocurrency That You Need To Know

 The power of Blockchain mainly lies in the decentralized nature of the Blockchain database.
 By allowing the data to be stored across a multitude of blocks while controlling access through mutual cryptographic verification, Blockchain offers ultimate security cover to data and prevents no deletion, changes, and tampering of any data registered in the database.

-While Blockchain is the elementary technology for the cryptocurrencies in general, the same principle of decentralization is not maintained with the crypto transactions and this is what exposes them to security risks such as hacking of exchanges.
+While Blockchain is the elementary technology for cryptocurrencies in general, the same principle of decentralization is not maintained with the crypto transactions and this is what exposes them to security risks such as hacking of exchanges.
 The vast majority of the crypto exchanges follow a highly centralized model that further adds to the security risks and vulnerabilities.
-Because of this centralized approach in carrying out transactions, there is unproportionally bigger dependence on a handful of wallets that can be easily targeted by hackers.
+Because of this centralized approach to carrying out transactions, there is unproportionally bigger dependence on a handful of wallets that can be easily targeted by hackers.
+Investing in cryptocurrency is safe, you can check out swyftx.com for more details.

 Vulnerability to phishing attacks